11 Storage Ideas That Will Transform Your Closet

 Closet Storage Ideas: Double-Duty Furniture and Storage

 Look for furniture that has multiple functions, like a storage bench at the end of your bed for bulky bags and purses, a full-length mirror that houses jewelry and accessories, or a bedframe with built-in drawers.
-Check out how to build a low-cost custom closet.

 Clothing Storage Solutions: Utilize Unseen Floor Space

-Closet Storage Ideas: Solve Wasted Space
+Closet Storage Ideas: Utilize Wasted Space

 If the sides of your closet are deeper than the door opening, it can be hard to see and reach hanging clothes in the very back.
 Instead, build perpendicular shelving or hang rods to maximize the space.
 Store bulky items like sweaters on the shelves and hang lesser-worn clothing like formal wear on the rods.